pydio/pydio-doc-howto/oidc_wordpress.md

 [:image-popup:cells/authentication/sso_with_oauth2/wordpress/wordpress_oauth_1.png]

-Then hit the **Test Configuration button**, once you have the test-configuration (presented in an Array), keep it open as it is required later for the mapping.
+Then hit the **Test Configuration button**, once you have the test-configuration (presented in an Array), keep it open as it is required later for the mapping, and proceed to **Save**.

 [:image-popup:cells/authentication/sso_with_oauth2/wordpress/wordpress_oauth_3.png]